Contact Us

 With respect to the internal audit of the controls within your SOA, you might opt for a risk-based approach in this due to:

-• The need for more a frequent review of controls and processes mitigating higher risks; and
+• The need for more a frequent review of controls and processes mitigating higher risks

 Each of your periodical internal audits should be accompanied by documentation of the criteria and scope of the audit to ensure objectives are met.

-What The Standard Says: Select auditors to conduct audits that ensure the impartiality of the audit process.
+What The Standard Says: Select auditors to conduct audits that ensure the objectivity and impartiality of the audit process.

 In our experience, that’s one of the more common areas we encounter nonconformities—the internal audit of the ISMS against the standard.